 Autres avocats qui pourraient vous intéresser

-Daniel is a senior knowledge lawyer in our Financial Services Regulatory Group.
+Daniel is a senior counsel - knowledge in our Financial Services Regulatory Group.

 He is responsible for the firm's financial services know-how and training requirements, which include assisting colleagues with ad hoc queries, maintaining core know-how, horizon scanning, producing thought leadership content, preparing technical briefings for clients, delivering training to clients and colleagues, engaging with trade bodies and policymakers, speaking at client events such as seminars and webinars, and designing knowledge initiatives to support regulatory change projects.